ADVERTISEMENT

 Narrative Perspective

-The point of view shapes how characterization unfolds.
+The point of view governs the method of characterization.
 A first-person narrator provides intimate insights into their own thoughts, while third-person perspectives can highlight multiple characters’ traits.

 Character Roles

 Characters fulfill essential roles within stories.
-They move the plot forward and give shape to the story’s central themes.
-Through their interactions, conflicts, and relationships, the structure of the narrative begins to emerge.
+They propel the plot and embody the story’s central ideas.
+Their interactions, conflicts, and relationships generate the narrative’s underlying architecture.

 Protagonist vs. Antagonist